 HQAI implements and complies with the international ground rules of auditing.
 We apply these principles in our engagement with all actors along the chain of quality and accountability, an engagement that is annually demonstrated through HQAI’s accreditation against ISO/IEC 17065:2012.

 Accreditation?
-Accreditation is the “certification” of the certifying body (HQAI) by a public authority.
+Accreditation is the “certification” of the certification body (HQAI) by an authoritative body (Accredia).

 Our services have a cost

-Two mechanisms have been developed to support small organisations to access independent quality assurance, a Group scheme and a Subsidy Fund:
+Two mechanisms have been developed to support small organisations to access independent quality assurance, a Group scheme and an HQAI Facilitation Fund: